kubernetes-sigs/cluster-api/docs/proposals/20240916-improve-status-in-CAPI-resources.md

 Notes:
 - Print columns are not subject to any deprecation rule, so it is possible to iteratively improve print columns without waiting for the next API version.
-- During the implementation we are going to verify the resulting layout and eventually make final adjustments to the column list.

 ### Changes to KubeadmControlPlane (KCP) resource